canmom/canmom.github.io/_posts/crit/baru/2022-03-14-tyrant-9-brains.md

 > They stood their ground, blood pounding, terrified and exhilarated and urine-soaked and drug-crazed each to their own degrees, stirred by the drums, by Pinjagata’s relayed words, by the longbowmen still firing over their heads even as hwacha fire closed in return.

+I don't think we see these getting taken by Falcresti marines---no doubt they are not conducive to control.

 ### So how's this depicted?

 These books are not shy about the negative effects of drugs.
 But they are also not prissy about the reasons why people may still nevertheless take them---or force them on others.